Although most of us learn how mammals breathe at school, I still get emails asking me to write an article, so here it is.

-All mammals use a pair of lungs to breathe oxygen.
-All mammals need oxygen to survive, which is contained in the air.
-Marine mammals breathe air at the surface of the water.
-The sperm whale can hold their breath the longest, allowing them to dive for up to 90 minutes.
+All mammals use a pair of lungs for breathing oxygen.
+Mammals need oxygen to survive, which is contained in the air.
+Marine mammals breathe air at the surface of the water, and the sperm whale can hold their breath the longest, allowing them to dive for up to 90 minutes.

-There are around 4500 species of mammals in the world with approximately 457 mammals living in the continent of North America.
-Mammals have different breathing practices and ways of breathing using their lungs.
-To learn more about how mammals both on land and in the sea breathe, please read on.
+There are around 4500 species of mammals globally, with approximately 457 mammals living in the continent of North America.
+Although mammals breathe differently, they all use lungs.
+Please read on to learn more about how mammals breathe on land and in the sea.

 Do All Mammals Have Lungs?

-Lungs are used to inhale fresh air filled with oxygen to fuel the mammals’ body.
+Lungs are used to inhale fresh air filled with oxygen to fuel the mammals’ bodies.
 This air exhaled is filled with carbon dioxide.

-Though lungs come in different sizes and shapes for various mammals, all mammals have lungs which are crucial for breathing.
-Whales, dolphins and other underwater mammals have lungs as their breathing organ and not gills which fish possess.
+Though lungs come in different sizes and shapes for various mammals, all mammals have lungs, which are crucial for breathing.
+Whales, dolphins, and other underwater mammals use lungs as their breathing organ, not gills, which fish use to breathe.

-Despite having the same use, the lungs of different kind of mammals work differently and are designed to help them survive in their particular environment.
+Despite having the same use, the lungs of different kinds of mammals work differently and are designed to survive in their particular environment.

-Seals have lungs which help them to stay underwater for long periods.
-Predatory mammals like wolves or jaguars have lungs that help their stamina to run long distances to chase prey.
+Seals have lungs, which help them to stay underwater for long periods.
+Predatory mammals like wolves and jaguars have lungs that help them run long distances to chase prey.
 Bats have lungs designed to help them fly efficiently.

 All mammals breathe through their lungs.
-No matter how big or small the mammal is, they always use their lungs to inhale oxygen and exhale carbon dioxide.
+No matter how big or small the mammal is, they always use its lungs to inhale oxygen before exhaling carbon dioxide.

-Seals, semi-aquatic marine mammals, store oxygen in their muscles and blood instead of in their lungs.
-This helps them to stay underwater for long periods.
+Seals are semi-aquatic marine mammals and store oxygen in their muscles and blood instead of in their lungs.
+This adaptation helps them to stay underwater for long periods.

-When they dive into the water, they breathe out instead of holding their breath like other mammals.
+Seals breathe out when they dive into the water instead of holding their breath like other mammals.

 Not all mammals breathe in the same way.
-While some mammals breathe through their nose, some breathe through their mouth, and some can breathe through both or either.
+While some mammals breathe through their nose, some breathe through their mouth, and some use both.

 How Does a Mammal’s Respiratory System Work?

-All mammals need oxygen to survive, and this can be found in the air around them.
-The respiratory system help mammals to exchange crucial respiratory gases such as oxygen and carbon dioxide.
-With the constant expulsion of carbon dioxide and intake of oxygen, the mammals take the necessary gases from the air.
+All mammals need oxygen to survive, which can be found in the air around them.
+The respiratory system helps mammals exchange crucial gases such as oxygen and carbon dioxide.
+With the constant expulsion of carbon dioxide and oxygen intake, mammals take the necessary gases from the air, allowing them to live.

 Mammals either breathe through the nose or the mouth.
 The air is inhaled into the nose or mouth before passing into the pharynx.

-The trachea, also known as the windpipe is a tube that carries the air down from the pharynx to the lungs.
-The trachea functions as a passage for air, which is warmed and moistens to protect the lungs from foreign particles.
+The trachea, also known as the windpipe, is a tube that carries the air down from the pharynx to the lungs.
+The trachea functions as a passage for air, warm and moistening, to protect the lungs from foreign particles.
 This is achieved with the help of cilia.
 The cilia are hairlike and run throughout the trachea, collecting the particles.
-The tube branches into two bronchi where the air will then be passed into the lungs.
+This tube branches into two bronchi, where the air will be passed into the lungs.

 Mammals possess two lungs, and the bronchi split the air to reach either of the two lungs.
-The bronchi are made of muscle and cartilage to help prevent the trachea collapsing.
-The bronchi are lined with mucus that also covers the rest of the respiratory system.
-On most mammals, including humans, the right bronchus is larger than the left.
+The bronchi are made of muscle and cartilage to help prevent the trachea from collapsing.
+The bronchi are lined with mucus that covers the rest of the respiratory system.
+Most mammals, including humans, have a larger right bronchus than the left.

 The bronchus inside the lungs is divided further into five smaller bronchi.
 These then provide air to the bronchioles.